An introduction to the MBTI Myers Briggs Type Indicator ® & Myers Briggs Personality Types

 2 Kinds of Personality Mental Processes

-The first set of mental preferences relates to how people “Perceive” or take in information.
+There are two primary differences in the way people “Perceive” or take in information: Sensing or Intuition.
 In the Myers-Briggs Type Indicator – MBTI Personality Type Code, this is the second letter.

 In contrast, those who prefer Intuition Perception are drawn to information that is more abstract, conceptual, big-picture, and represents imaginative possibilities for the future.

-The second set of mental preferences identifies how people form “Judgments” or make decisions.
+There are two primary differences in how people form “Judgments” or make decisions: Thinking or Feeling.
 In the Myers-Briggs Type Indicator – MBTI Personality Type Code, this is the third letter.

 Those whose preference is for Feeling Judgment make their decisions in a somewhat global, visceral, harmony and value-oriented way, paying particular attention to the impact of decisions and actions on other people.